Saskatchewan Highway 15: Route description

 The western terminus for Highway 15 begins at Highway 4, about 5 km south of Rosetown.
 From there, it travels east towards the South Saskatchewan River providing access to Sovereign and Milden.
 The highway crosses the river via the Outlook Bridge.
-Once across the river, it turns north into the town of Outlook where it runs concurrently with the north bound McKenzie St. At the intersection of McKenzie St and Saskatchewan Ave, Highway 15 turns east and heads out of town.
+Once across the river, it turns north into the town of Outlook where it runs concurrently with the north bound McKenzie Street.
+At the intersection of McKenzie St and Saskatchewan Avenue, Highway 15 turns east and heads out of town.
 Continuing east, the highway comes to Broderick where it turns north-east for about 3 km then resumes its easterly routing to Kenaston and Highway 11.
 Highway 11, also known as the Louis Riel Trail, is a north–south, four-lane divided highway that connects Saskatchewan's two largest cities — Regina and Saskatoon.
 Highway 15 crosses Highway 11 and travels east for about 87 km to Nokomis and the north–south Highway 20.
 Along this stretch of 15, the highway provides access to Farrerdale, intersects with Highways 653 and 2 (the longest highway in Saskatchewan), and crosses three tributaries of Last Mountain Lake — Arm River, Lewis Creek, and Lanigan Creek.